plainbytesstudio/PlainBytes.Redactor/readme.md

 | :-------------------------------------------: | :-------------------------------------------: |
 | *Document & marks* | *Workflow / batch* |

+### ⚠️ Most PDF tools only hide data

+Black boxes can be removed.
+The original content remains in the file.

+### ✅ PlainBytes PDF Redactor removes it permanently

+Sensitive data is erased from the PDF structure itself.

 ## Core Capabilities

 - Offline PDF redaction workflow